 Decision Deferred.
 If the student shows potential for Ph.D. candidacy but has too many deficiencies in his or her background to pass the Exam, this option is used.
-The examining committee must recommend remedial reading or course work, and the student must retake the exam within six months or by the end of the following semester.
+The examining committee must recommend remedial reading or course work.
+If the student wishes to retake the exam, they must retake the exam within six months or by the end of the following semester.

-A petition is not required for this re-take option, however it must be scheduled and completed within 6 months of the date of the first completed exam or by the end of the following semester.
+A petition is not required for this re-take option; however it must be scheduled and completed within 6 months of the date of the first completed exam or by the end of the following semester.
 Petition for an extension for the re-take is strongly discouraged but will be considered under special circumstances.

 Fail.
 The committee decides that the student is clearly not qualified for further work in the Ph.D. program.
-Student who fails the Ph.D.
+A student who fails the Ph.D.
 Qualifying Exam is allowed to pursue a M.S. degree at the Department subject to the M.S. degree requirements.